stefanofa/awesome/TOPICS.md

 *   [getsentry/XcodeBuildMCP](https://github.com/getsentry/XcodeBuildMCP) - A Model Context Protocol (MCP) server and CLI that provides tools for agent use when working on iOS and macOS projects.

-*   [mcp-use/mcp-use](https://github.com/mcp-use/mcp-use) - mcp-use is the easiest way to interact with mcp servers with custom agents
+*   [mcp-use/mcp-use](https://github.com/mcp-use/mcp-use) - The fullstack MCP framework to develop MCP Apps for ChatGPT / Claude & MCP Servers for AI Agents.

 ## model-context-protocol-servers